 “Music is a universal language.
 It can transport us; help us relive special moments; make us healthier, happier and more connected as family, friends, and as part of a larger community.” – Concord Conservatory of Music The benefits of playing a musical instrument are well-documented and vast.
-All of our children are piano players.
-Playing…
+Our children are piano players.
+Playing a musical…

 Home Sweet (Home) School

 It’s a beautiful thing, sitting here, on the other side of fierce and giant and scary risk.
-I do like to dip my toes in things that scare me, but right now, I am happy to bask in my comfort zone for awhile.
-Ten years ago we had an idea to try homeschooling so we…
+I do like to dip my toes in things that scare me, but right now, I am happy to bask in my comfort zone for a while.
+Ten years ago, we had an idea to try homeschooling so…

 Brave, Strong, Smart.